charraig/pyrepo-cookiecutter/README.md

 ## Generate project documentation

+`pdoc` will be installed by poetry in the virtual environment upon intialization.
 Run the following commands in the project virtual environment:

 * HTML documentation (the `--force` flag means it will overwrite existing, previously generated html documentation):
 ```bash